2008 United States House of Representatives elections in Washington: Results

+By county

 District 8

 Incumbent Republican Dave Reichert has represented the 8th district in Congress since 2005.
 Reichert won in the 2006 election with 51.5% of the vote.
 He was opposed by Democratic candidate Darcy Burner.
 The primary also included Democrats James Vaughn and Keith Arnold, and Independents Richard Todd and Boleslaw Orlinski.

 The District 8 race was considered competitive: it voted for Obama by a large margin and had a Cook PVI of D+2.
 It was rated "toss up" by Cook, "no clear favorite" by CQ Politics and "toss up/tilt Republican" by Rothenberg.